adgproject/adg/doc/project.rst

 Status
 ------
-As for now, the code is capable of handling two different formalisms, i.e.
+As for now, the code is capable of handling three different formalisms, i.e.
-Many-Body Perturbation Theory (MBPT) and Bogoliubov Many-Body Perturbation Theory (BMBPT).
+Many-Body Perturbation Theory (MBPT), Bogoliubov Many-Body Perturbation Theory (BMBPT). and Projected Bogoliubov Many-Body Perturbation Theory (PBMBPT).
   - For MBPT, the code generates all Hartree-Fock energy diagrams at any given order along with their expression and additional information (conjugate diagram, excitation level...).
-  - For BMBPT, the code generates all diagrams for a generic observable commuting with the Hamiltonian, along with their time-dependent and time-integrated expressions.
+  - For (P)BMBPT, the code generates all diagrams for a generic observable commuting with the Hamiltonian, along with their time-dependent and time-integrated expressions.

 Future developments
 -------------------
-Extensions under discussions are diagrams and expressions for Particle-Number Projected BMBPT as well as diagrams and expressions generation for Gorkov Self-Consistent Green's Functions (GSCGF).
+ADG is currently being extended to diagrams and expressions generation for Gorkov Self-Consistent Green's Functions (GSCGF).